Skip to Main Content

 Finch, E and Fafinski, S, Legal skills (8th edn, OUP, 2021)

-To search for books, go to the Library website and use Library Catalogue.
-Type in a few words from the title of the book you need, or type in a keyword to view all books in the Library about that topic.
-The Library Catalogue will show the locations of all print copies of books that you can borrow.
+To find a book type a few words from the title of the book into Library Search.
+Library Search will show the locations of all print copies of books that you can borrow.
 It will also include links to any books are available for you read on-line in e-book format.

 2. Chapter in books